Eleee28/Introduction-to-DevOps/labs/lab4/README.md

 ~~~bash
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ~~~
 Enter the password into the webpage and click *Continue*.
 On the next page, click *Install suggested plugins*.
-This will tahe a few minutes to run.
-When finished, you'll be brought to a page to create a permanent administrator account, with a username, password etc of yout choosing.
+This will take a few minutes to run.
+When finished, you'll be brought to a page to create a permanent administrator account, with a username, password etc of your choosing.
 After this, you'll come to the Jenkins main page (*Dashboard*).

 <figure>
   <img src="1-1.png" alt="Jenkins Dashboard"/>